Affiliate links on Android Authority may earn us a commission. Learn more.

 YouTube Kids

 YouTube Kids is an excellent choice for toddlers.
-There are a ton of little shows, sing-alongs, and other kid-friendly content on the service.
+The service has many little shows, sing-alongs, and other kid-friendly content.
 It blocks out the rest of YouTube so your kids don’t accidentally see something they shouldn’t see.
 Parents have some decent control as well.
 You can block videos you don’t like, keep track of what your kids watch, and limit screen time so your toddler doesn’t spend all day in la-la land.
-Plus, with Chromecast support, you can put it on the TV so your kids can watch in more than one spot.
+Plus, with Chromecast support, you can put it on the TV so your kids can watch in more than one place.
 It’s a solid all-around option for kids of basically all ages.

 If we missed any of the best Android apps for toddlers, tell us about them in the comments!
 To see our list of best apps, click here.